An African American artist’s vision of his culture and its environment reside within his creation.

 Despite creativity replacing the fledgling stories.
-The allegorical essence of art-making struggles to maintain its primary presence in art.
+The symbolic essence of art-making struggles to maintain its primary presence in art.
 I define myself as an artist/storyteller.
 Yet, not all my paintings tell stories.
 I believe you will identify with one of my paintings and recall or form your own stories.
 That story will become part of why you would purchase my paintings; because that painting speaks to you.

 The Simplicity of Lines & Shapes